chancancode/ember-serviceable-helper/ember-serviceable-helper/README.md

 import inject from 'ember-serviceable-helper';
 import PreferencesService from 'my-app/services/preferences';

-// Explictly typing the `this` argument export interface FormatDateInjections {
+// Explicitly typing the `this` argument export interface FormatDateInjections {
   preferences: PreferencesService;
 }